mjlacey/lithiuminventory/content/_index.md

 Lithium Inventory is intended to be a knowledge hub for battery science and electrochemistry written by practitioners for practitioners.

 {{% notice info %}}
-This is a very early draft of the general theme, and content will come much later.
+This venture is in a very early stage and content will come later.
+In the meantime, you can read the [principles](/more/principles) on which this site is founded and intended to become.

 If interested in contributing, please reach out to ML.
 {{% /notice %}}

-This is a test addition.